27 NovLocal Time: 21:14 WET UK Time: 21:14 GMT

 Weather Overview for Lisbon

-Lisbon is one of Europe’s mildest capital cities.
+When you are talking about weather, Lisbon has some of the mildest compared to any other European capital city.
+Despite being located on the Atlantic Ocean, the climate is similar to that of Mediterranean coastlines.
 Summer temperatures are warm and sometimes hot, while winters are mild and damp.
 Lisbon sees a lot of sunshine (over 3300 hrs per year) and about 100 days of rain a year.

 Like anywhere in the world, weather varies year on year in Lisbon and averages don’t tell the whole picture.
 Some summers can be much hotter than others, and some winters much wetter.
 The city doesn’t receive too much unusual weather but violent storms can occasionally roll in from the Atlantic Ocean meaning a few days of very windy and wet weather.
 Torrential downpours can occur and huge waves can batter the coastline.